RobSchilderr/nextjs-native-starter/README.md

 #### Changing authentication method

-By default `next-app` and `next-web` uses Social + Email password based login with SuperTokens to implement auth.
+By default `next-app` and `next-web` uses Social logins + passwordless (thirdpartypasswordless) based login with SuperTokens to implement auth.
 To change this, set the value of `AUTH_MODE` in `packages/lib/utils/config.ts` to the type of auth you want to use.

 Refer to the comments in `packages/lib/utils/common.types.ts` to know what the different values of `AUTH_MODE` mean